chabibchabib/GCpu_OpticalFlow/Doc/_build/html/_sources/README.rst.txt

 :math:`E_O` will be minimized first during the alterning optimization with :math:`\hat{u},\hat{v}` fixed.
 Then with fixed :math:`u,v` we minimize :math:`E_M`

+:math:`E_M` will be optimized by applying Li and Osher median filter or approximately optimized by applying a simple median filter.

 C. Summary of the method
 ------------------------

    - Build a pyramid of the images.
    - Using the following derivation kernel: :math:`h=\frac{1}{12}[-1, 8, 0 ,-8 ,1]`
    - Cancelling the derivatives at pixels where the movement is out of the edges
-   - Compute the steps :math:`du,dv` by solving a linear system
+   - Compute the steps :math:`du,dv` by solving a linear system using Preconditionned Minres.
    - Update u and v
    - Compute :math:`\hat{u},\hat{v}` by  Li and Osher or a simple median filter at each iteration